Cancer sucks. But you know what doesn't? This ride.

 In my twenties, my father was diagnosed with prostate cancer.
 This man who worked multiple jobs to put me through school, to landscape our entire yard with his own hands, the strongest guy I knew was put in a terrifying predicament.
 It was a quick diagnosis and treatment, but a long road to recovery.
 He remains cancer free today.

 So I ride because cancer sucks.
-And the PMC raises an incredible sum of money for Dana Farber.
-Every dollar raised goes directly to the efforts to research.
-I am grateful for the opportunity to support these efforts by riding the PMC with my team at Horizon Beverage.
+And the PMC raises a humbling sum of money for Dana Farber that goes directly to research.
+These research dollars are especially vital this year as we deal with senseless budget cuts from the federal government.
+I am grateful for the opportunity to support these efforts by riding the PMC with my team at Southern Glazer, formerly Horizon Beverage, for my third year.

 I have chosen to keep all of my donors' information confidential; therefore it is not displayed on my PMC public donor list.